AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-The given index is invalid (non-numeric, zero, negative, or out of range).
+The given index/indices is invalid (non-numeric, zero, negative, or out of range).

   * 3a1.
-Cerebro shows an error message.
+Cerebro shows an error message indicating invalid index/indices.

     Use case resumes at step 2.

 * 3b.
-The index is missing.
+The index/indices is missing.

   * 3b1.
-Cerebro shows the correct command format.
+Cerebro shows the correct command formatting.

     Use case resumes at step 2.

-* 3c.
-Multiple indices are provided.

-  * 3c1.
-Cerebro carries out deletion of multiple companies.
+* 4a.
+User cancels the confirmation.
-  * 3c2.
-Cerebro shows success message for the deletion of multiple companies.
+  * 4a1.
+Cerebro reports that deletion was cancelled.

     Use case ends.